hendrikschilling/FASP/README.md

 - Inpaint & flattening	40
 - render	31
 - ink	30

 The inference was run on 8x Nvidia RTX 4090 and the rest of the pipeline on an AMD 5950x, Nvidia RTX3090 with 64GB of RAM.
 Execution times are documented per task in the relevant sections below.

 ### Human Input

-Human input was (appart from starting prepared commands and file operations) limited to 4 hours.
+Human input was (appart from starting prepared commands and file operations) limited to 4 hours.<br>
-The time was used to create 243 annotations, the detailed process is described later in this document (compare step 4.4 Annotation).
+The time was used to create 243 annotations, the detailed process is described later in this document (compare step 4.4 Annotation).<br>
 The time split is appoximately (minutes):

 - 237 coarse masks: 119
 - 6 fine masks: 60
 - inspection: 60